10 Things To Do in Tangipahoa Parish

-Welcome to Tangipahoa Parish, located in the Northshore area between Baton Rouge and Covington and home of Hammond, Ponchatoula, Amite City and more.
-These towns have delicious food and antiques glore, along with must-experience (and taste!) festivals.
-Here's our recommendations for ten things to do in Tangipahoa Parish.
+Welcome to Tangipahoa Parish, located in the Northshore area of Louisiana between Baton Rouge and Covington and home of Hammond, Ponchatoula, Amite City and more.
+These towns have delicious food and antiques galore, along with must-experience (and taste!) festivals.
+Here's our recommendations for 10 things to do in Tangipahoa Parish.

 Ponchatoula Strawberry Festival